 With the exception of degrees earned at UB, all newly enrolled students must submit all final official transcripts* and proof of bachelor’s degree conferral to verify any scanned, unofficial transcripts submitted during the application process sent directly to UB SPPS from a national clearinghouse to email@example.com.
 Electronic transcripts received from a student are not official.
 Students with graduate degrees must also provide final official transcripts from their graduate institution(s).
 Recent graduates should check with their institution to make sure that the official transcript is final and will have their degree conferred on it before it is sent.
 During the summer, international students receive a portal link to upload final, official academic documents to UB’s Office of International Admissions.
 Students must use this form to submit documents even if already submitted to SPPS.
 Documents will only be accepted electronically via this form; paper documents are not required and will not be accepted.

 *Any offer of admission is provisional pending receipt of all official transcripts and proof of completion of an earned baccalaureate degree from a regionally accredited college or university by the date of intended enrollment.

-Students will not be able to register if there is a hold on their account (view holds).
+Students will not be able to register if there is a service indicator on their account (view holds).
 Holds include immunization records - see Step 4 above.
 International students will submit their U.S Visa Stamp via the New International Student Check-In to resolve the international student hold.

-Students must register for PHC 615/616 each semester under their graduate program until they confer.
+Students must register each semester or else submit a leave of absence until they confer.
 Under some circumstances, the continuous registration requirement may be waived for the semester immediately prior to degree conferral.
 See Policy Library for exemptions.

 Students should not resign from courses after the add/drop deadline without discussing the underlying reasons with the Director of Graduate Studies.
 Resignations can affect the visa status of international students.